voronianski/node-grvtr/README.md

 # node-grvtr
 ============

-Small library that generates a gravatar url based on an email.
+Small node.js library that generates gravatar url based on an email.

 ## How to use